 Exceptions to the residency requirement will be made for students who:

 - Change to Commuter Status and reside with a parent or legal guardian within 50 miles of campus (with notarized parent/guardian signature).

 - Are 23 years of age or older prior to the start date of the housing contract.

 - Are military veterans who have had active duty service.

-If a first (freshmen) or second (sophomore) year undergraduate student chooses to live off-campus, and does not meet the one of the above exceptions, they will be billed a standard double room rate along with the default meal plan for resident students for the Fall and Spring semesters.
+If a full-time undergraduate student in their first six semesters chooses to live off-campus, and does not secure an approved exemption, they will be billed a standard double room rate along with the default meal plan for resident students for the Fall and Spring semesters.

 How to Indicate Your Residency

 All students should maintain and submit accurate information regarding their residence on or off campus.